Wow! That’s a mouthful.

 - Grated lemon peel (from 1 lemon)

-Combine Butter Flavored Crisco and sugar in large bowl.
+- Step 2 Combine Butter Flavored Crisco and sugar in large bowl.
 Beat with electric mixer until creamy.
+Then beat in 1 egg.

-Combine flour, baking powder, salt and cinnamon in another bowl.
+- Step 3 Combine flour, baking powder, salt and cinnamon in another bowl.
 Add alternately with milk to creamed mixture.
+Fold in the blueberries.